neutralinojs/neutralinojs.github.io/docs/README.md

 ### Develop cross-platform apps with native functions and run in browsers.

 NeutralinoJs gives you portalble development environment for browser based cross platform app development.
-Neutralino apps has native functionalities and also will be executed in user's browser ulike electron and node webkit.
+Neutralino apps has native functionalities and also will be executed in user's browser ulike electron and nwjs.

+In electron and nwjs you have to install NodeJs, hundreds of dependance libraries and also the bundled app size is large even we write `hello world` due to embedded chromium and Node runtime.
+Neutralino is lightweight solution for this issue.

 ### Features of Neutralino apps